BIBI – Apocalypse. Lyrics Meaning: Savoring the Last Forbidden Fruit

 Wrap your arms around my waist (Yeah, yeah)

-Look at all these gorgeous, ripe fruits
+Look at these tempting fruits

 nae nuneul bwa